jakob-schuster/restrander-vignette/README.md

 In a typical cDNA-seq analysis pipeline, Restrander would be applied after basecalling, and before mapping.

 ## Usage

+Through this vignette, we will go through some usage examples for Restrander.
+We'll use tiny slices of data to illustrate the features.

 ### Installation & Setup